sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>freeglut</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A freely licensed alternative to the GLUT library
+Short desc    : A freely licensed alternative to the GLUT library
 URL          : http://freeglut.sourceforge.net
-Лицензия     : MIT
+License      : MIT
-Описание     : freeglut is a completely open source alternative to the OpenGL Utility Toolkit
+Descript     : freeglut is a completely open source alternative to the OpenGL Utility Toolkit
              : (GLUT) library with an OSI approved free software license.
 GLUT was originally
              : written by Mark Kilgard to support the sample programs in the second edition
              : OpenGL 'RedBook'.
 Since then, GLUT has been used in a wide variety of practical